Nonequilibrium Nonlinear Effects and Dynamical Boson Condensation in a Driven-Dissipative Wannier-Stark Lattice

-A central result of our study is that for sufficiently weak on-site interactions, photons dynamically condense due to the explicit $U(1)$ symmetry breaking into a selected, spatially-localized state (Fig.~\ref{fig_stationary_states}), instead of exhibiting expected Bloch oscillations~\cite{Wannier1960,Hartmann2004}.
-Specifically, we show that the condensate wavefunction is often close to a single Wannier-Stark (WS) state with only small contributions from a few neighboring WS states; see Fig.~\ref{fig_bec}.
-Intriguingly, by increasing the strength of local on-site interactions the system enters a non-stationary regime (Fig.~\ref{fig_phase_diag}) where the photon density undergoes periodic Bloch-type oscillations over time as shown in Fig.~\ref{fig_bo}~\cite{Peschel1998,Sapienza2003,Yuan2016}.
-This finding strongly contrasts with the irreversible decay of Bloch oscillations of interacting atoms in a 1D tilted lattice~\cite{Buchleitner2003,Gustavsson2008,Krimer2009,Eckstein2011,footnote2}.
-Let us emphasize here that both of these regimes appear independent of initial conditions and the choice of the pumped cavity, and are a direct consequence of the driven-dissipative nature of the system.
-As our model is quite generic, a corresponding experimental realization should be implementable in various platforms including superconducting circuits~\cite{Houck2012,Jin2013,Jin2014}, photonic crystal structures~\cite{Majumdar2012}, waveguide-coupled optical cavities~\cite{Lepert2011}, and atom-filled transverse multi-mode cavities~\cite{Kollr2015}.
+In this Letter, we investigate a driven-dissipative array of coupled nonlinear resonators with linearly increasing resonant frequencies, see Fig.~\ref{model}.
+In our generic model bosons are continuously injected into the system.
+Bosons are then redistributed via nearest-neighbor mode couplings until they eventually dissipate (for example, photon leakage through imperfect cavity mirrors).
+The dynamics of the system can be effectively captured by a driven-dissipative Bose-Hubbard model in a tilted potential \emph{without} particle conservation.
+Despite the conceptual simplicity, the model, as we demonstrate, exhibits a variety of intriguing stationary and non-stationary, nonequilibrium phenomena controllable by the system parameters.
+A key result of our study is that for sufficiently weak on-site interactions, bosons dynamically condense into a selected, spatially localized state due to explicit $U(1)$ symmetry breaking (Fig.~\ref{fig_stationary_states}), instead of exhibiting the expected Bloch oscillations \cite{Wannier1960,Hartmann2004}.
+Specifically, the condensate wavefunction is often close to a single Wannier-Stark (WS) state, with only small contributions from neighboring WS states (Fig.~\ref{fig_bec}).
+Interestingly, increasing the strength of local on-site interactions drives the system into a non-stationary regime (Fig.~\ref{fig_phase_diag}), where the bosonic density undergoes periodic Bloch-type oscillations over time which are induced by interactions (Fig.~\ref{fig_bo}) \cite{Peschel1998,Sapienza2003,Yuan2016}.
+This contrasts sharply with the irreversible decay of Bloch oscillations in interacting atoms within a 1D tilted lattice \cite{Buchleitner2003,Gustavsson2008,Krimer2009,Eckstein2011,footnote2}.
+Notably, both regimes are independent of initial conditions and the choice of the pumped resonator, stemming directly from the driven-dissipative nature of the system.
+The generic nature of our model suggests that experimental realization is feasible on various platforms, including superconducting circuits \cite{Houck2012,Jin2013,Jin2014}, photonic crystal structures \cite{Majumdar2012}, waveguide-coupled optical cavities \cite{Lepert2011}, coupled photonic microcavities \cite{Xiao2008,Rodriguez2016}, exciton polariton lattices \cite{Schneider2016}, cold atoms coupled to photonic crystals \cite{Douglas2015} and atom-filled transverse multi-mode cavities \cite{Kollr2015}.
+Although photonic implementation seems most promising, we note that such dynamics might also be observable for an ultracold gas in a vertical lattice with gravity or a titled optical potential \cite{Zelan2010,Sharma2021}.